mkvenkatesh/finiteheap.com/_posts/2017-01-08-moving-from-digitalocean-to-aws.md

 comments: true
 disqus_id: "from_do_to_aws"
 ---

+## Old Stack

-I've been using [MyDomain][1] as registrar and [DigitalOcean][2] for hosting my site and as the DNS service.
+For FiniteHeap, I was using [MyDomain][1] for registrar services and [DigitalOcean][2] for hosting and DNS service.
 I used [letsencrypt][3] for SSL.
 I use [Zoho Mail][4] as my domain's mail service.
-I used to pay
-$5/month for my DigitalOcean droplet and about $10/year for domain renewals.
+I used to pay $5/month for my DigitalOcean droplet and about $10/year for domain renewals.
 It was not a bad deal but I did not fully utilize my droplet as I intended it to.
 For hosting a [Jekyll][10] site, which is static, I did not need a full blown Linux VPS with SSH control.
 Initially I was thinking I would write some web applications and host it in the droplets but that never came so it's time I dialed back my hosting services.

+## Current Stack with AWS

 Few days back I switched my stack to Amazon Web Services.
 I transferred my domain from MyDomain to [Amazon Route 53][5].
 This took